Error Reference

 Description: Removed frontmatter key used

-Cause: Script uses a frontmatter key that was removed (use: or export: frontmatter).
+Cause: Script uses a frontmatter key that was removed in a previous version.

 Example: